courtneygrace40/stranger-things-ml-pipeline/README.md

 After tuning my machine learning model, I analyzed the influential factors.
 This helped me determine if I could use any of the factors to create a less complex model.
 As shown here, Dustin Henderson's presence and subLocation are two of the most important factors in determining if Mike is likely to be in a scene.

 <img src="influentialfactorslargemodel.png" alt="Influential Factors Model" style="width:100%; height:auto;">

-## Analysis

-Based on the summaries of the models, the AUC, and the confusion matrices, the model with every variable is significantly better at predicting whether Mike will be in a scene or not.
-The accuracy is significantly higher at around 0.93 consistently compared to around 0.86 consistently.
-The AUC for the model with every predictor is around 0.95 consistently, and the AUC for the model with fewer predictors is around 0.86 consistently.
-However, while the first model is significantly better, the second model is significantly less complex.
-The greatest improvement from the simpler model to the more complex one is the specificity value.

-Because the no-information rate is high, it is not difficult to get a model to a high accuracy rate.
-The computer could randomly guess whether Mike is in a scene at a very high rate, but these models are still significant and do a better job than a random guess.

 ## Limitations